CypherCove/gdx-tween/README.md

 ### TweenBuilder

-The `tween` function can be used to build a tween using a `TweenBuilder`, which is utility class with access to all the members of `Tweens` and `Ease`, thereby allowing you to omit the `Tweens.` and `Ease.` prefixes within the passed lambda function (without having to do static imports that pollute autocomplete throughout the file you're working on).
+The `tween` function can be used to build a tween using a `TweenBuilder`, which is a utility class with access to all the members of `Tweens` and `Ease`, thereby allowing you to omit the `Tweens.` and `Ease.` prefixes within the passed lambda function (without having to do static imports that pollute autocomplete throughout the file you're working on).